MSN: Multi-Style Network for Trajectory Prediction: Related Work

 \subsection{Trajectory Categorization Approaches}

 Several researchers have tried to model interactions in a refined manner through trajectory classification strategies.
 For instance, Deo \ETAL~\cite{deo2018would} classify car motions into lane-passing, overtaking, cutting-in, and drifting-into-ego-lane maneuver classes for freeway traffic.
-Moreover, Kothari \ETAL~\cite{kothari2020human} give the exact trajectory categorization method and divide pedestrian trajectories into static, linear, leader-follower, collision-avoidance, group, other interactions, and non-interacting categories when modeling social interaction.
+Moreover, Kothari \ETAL~\cite{kothari2020human} propose an exact trajectory categorization method and divide pedestrian trajectories into static, linear, leader-follower, collision-avoidance, group, other interactions, and non-interacting categories when modeling social interaction.
 Kothari \ETAL~\cite{kothari2020human} also annotate all the training data in the entire dataset into the above categories, thus achieving the purpose of learning interaction relationships and trajectory plannings categorically.
 Kotoari \ETAL~\cite{kothari2021interpretable} also divide agents' interactive behaviors into avoid-occupancy, keep-direction, leader-follower, and collision-avoidance, therefore modeling interactions according to these ``behavior labels''.

-It should be noted that most current methods usually apply the trajectory classification results to describe the interaction behaviors among agents categorically.
-Additionally, these manual classification strategies may increase the workload of model training, and it may be difficult to migrate to different prediction scenarios adaptively.
+It should be noted that some methods have used classification results to describe interactions categorically, but not agents' behaviors.
+In addition, these manual classification strategies may increase the workload of model training, and it may be challenging to adapt to different prediction scenarios. \\